-There are a limited number of areas that can be called Whistleblowing, and the policy protects staff from being punished for raising concerns.
+There are a limited number of areas that can be called Whistleblowing and the policy protects staff from being punished for raising concerns.

-Within John Mason School, the headteacher, Adrian Rees, is the senior manager and responsible for all staff.
-If you are concerned that any member of staff within the school is not following safeguarding processes or behaving in a way that is placing children at risk, you should, in the first place, make the headteacher aware.
+The Headteacher is responsible for all staff.
+If you are concerned that any member of staff within the school is not following safeguarding processes or is behaving in a way that is placing children at risk you should, in the first place, make the headteacher aware.

-If your concern is about the headteacher, you should raise this with our Chair of Governors and the CEO, Dr Fiona Hammans by email CEO@abingdonlearningtrust.org.
-If your concern is about the CEO, Dr Fiona Hammans you should raise this with our Chair of Trustees.
+If your concern is about the headteacher, you should raise this with our Chair of Local Academy Committee and CEO.